 Mission: With touch, we make people’s digital lives more personal, vivid and meaningful.

-I applied online.
-The process took 1+ week.
-I interviewed at Immersion Corporation (San Jose, CA) in October 2014.
+I applied through a recruiter.
+I interviewed at Immersion Corporation (San Jose, CA) in July 2017.

 Let us know if we're missing any workplace or industry recognition –